Taeung/uftrace-wiki/Tutorial:-Arguments.md

 Beware when using the 's' modifier since it can crash your program if the given address is not valid.

 Also you can specify size (in bit) of arguments.
 For example, "i32" means a 32-bit signed integer (int) and "f64" means a 64-bit floating-point number (double).
-The string and character type modifiers don't accept the size.
+The string and character type modifiers ('s' and 'c' respectively) don't accept the size.
 This can be used to the return value as well.
 With `-R` option uftrace displays the return value:

 ```
 $ uftrace -A atoi@arg1/s -R atoi@retval/x32  a.out -1